Whether it be a lump sum or a drawdown, we’ll advise on the most appropriate option form of Lifetime Mortgages for your circumstances.

 In fact, the myth that you will have to repay more than the value of the property is one we hear with depressing regularity.
-For come clarity (and some facts!) about lifetime mortgages see our blog post on the subject.
+For some clarity (and some facts!) about Lifetime Mortgages see our blog post on the subject.

 The percentage of your property you can borrow against depends on your age; the older you are, the more you can borrow.
 At 65, you can normally borrow 25% to 30%, for example.
 If you’re older, you can borrow as much as 50%.
 There are also minimum loan amounts – which can range from £10,000 to £45,000.
 Your home will probably have to meet a minimum value specification too (normally £70,000 to £100,000).

-Lump sum – The basic form of lifetime mortgage is a lump-sum loan, where the interest payable is ‘rolled up’ over the full term.
+The basic form of Lifetime Mortgage is a lump-sum loan, where the interest payable is ‘rolled up’ over the full term.
 There’s nothing to pay for the rest of your life, but interest is compounded year on year until you die (or move into a residential care home).
 For most lump-sum deals, interest rates are fixed at the outset.

-Drawdown – Some firms offer a flexible lifetime mortgage, where you take a smaller amount at the outset, then draw down further borrowings as required.
+Some firms offer a flexible Lifetime Mortgage, where you take a smaller amount at the outset, then draw down further borrowings as required.
 Since you pay interest only on the money you’ve taken, the overall cost can be considerably lower.
 Interest repayment Another way to reduce the cost is to allow borrowers to pay off some, or all, of the interest during the life of the loan.